asciamanna/asciamanna.github.io/_drafts/benefits-of-pair-programming.md

 ## Trust Building

 Trust and safety are foundations that high performing teams are built on.
-Teams who trust each other eliminate numerous issues that traditional software development managers have to address.
+Teams who trust each other eliminate numerous issues that software development managers typically have to address.

 This constant collaboration resulting from pair programming creates an environment where trust thrives.
 Friendships are built and trust grows as collaborative teams look out for each other and succeed as a team.
+They don't just give lip service to term "team" and actually operate as one.
+When a team practices pair programming and refuses individual task assignments they create a culture where every effort and every new feature is a team effort.

-They don't just give lip service to term "team."
-The developers I have had the opportunity to pair with everyday on an XP team have continued to be my closest professional colleagues and greatest friends.
-These relationships continue despite not working together for years.
+The developers I have had the opportunity to pair with everyday on an XP team have continued to be my closest professional colleagues and closest friends.
+These relationships continue today, despite not working together for years.

 ## Collective Code Ownership

 Pair programming helps create collective code ownership on teams (one of the twelve XP practices).
 Collective code ownership prevents problems that arise when individual developers take ownership of an area of the code and work on it in isolation.

 Code developed by lone developers continues to be the most problematic code I encounter.
 These developers spend significant time learning and working with the idiosyncracies of extremely poor code.
 Worse still, they continue to contribute to the mess keeping the code in a state of obfuscation.
-Holes in their software design knowledge combined with the stress of deadlines and production issues creates an environment for poor quality code to thrive.
+Gaps in their software design knowledge combined with the stress of deadlines and production issues creates an environment for poor quality code to thrive.
 The resulting code often doesn't get seen by any other developer before ending up in production.
 This poor code becomes a drag on the organization as soon as it is introduced, making every future change harder and riskier.

 ### Eliminates Towers of Knowledge

 Pair programming and collective code ownership eliminates towers of knowledge in companies.
 Towers of knowledge are a risk that no software company should be willing to take.
-In an industry where (for better or worse) developers get promotions and grow by switching jobs, the truth is that the best developers aren't going to stay at one company for their entire career.
+In an industry where (for better or worse) developers get promotions and grow by changing employers, the truth is that the best developers aren't going to stay at one company for their entire career.
 Companies often allow towers of knowledge to emerge and throw money at these developers to keep them.
 But at some point the developer will get another offer, win the lottery, or just get tired of the specific workplace dysfunction they are dealing with and move on.

 On teams who pair program, the most senior developers can leave the team without a significant impact on the team's day-to-day work.
 The importance of this cannot be overstated.